0dot0repeating/dakka/docs/cvars/dakka_cl_lesseffects.md

 - Plasma trails don't last as long and involve less particles.

-- The BFG beam loses it helix.
+- The BFG beam loses its helix.